pcieslinski/log_parser/README.md

 ## Quickstart
 The package manager used in the project is [Pipenv](https://pipenv.kennethreitz.org/en/latest/).

-The installation of the log-parser is very simple..
+The installation of the log-parser is very simple.
 You should be in the root directory of the project and run the following command:

 ```bash